Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

 - *Example data set*
 An example of a data set with the current field definition is displayed.
 This field is read-only.

-[comment]: <> (Unsure!
-Check!)

 - *Field delimiting character*
 Enter the character to be used to separate fields.
-This value may be set up by default to quotation mark.
+This value may be set by default to quotation mark.

 - *Row end character*
-Click the drop-down list to select the appropriate option, either **Automatic** or the applicable operating system.
+Click the drop-down list to select the applicable encoding.
+This field is set by default to **Automatic**.

 - *Character set*
-Click the drop-down list to select the appropriate option, either **Automatic** or the applicable encoding.
+Click the drop-down list to select the applicable encoding.
+This field is set by default to **Automatic**.

 - *Incorrect row end character*
 Click the drop-down list to select the appropriate option (**Ignore/Repair**).